 Use case 1: creating a business unit

-The business unit is the root organization object of the company structure as given in configuration guide of building block 2PH, At the same time, it is considered being the highest-level organization object of the present SAP Best Practices.
+The business unit is the root organization object of the company structure as given in the Company Structure Overview workbook, At the same time, it is considered being the highest-level organization object of the present SAP Best Practices.
 Therefore, it cannot be created directly from another organization object in a concrete company structure, but needs to be created separately using the Add entity icon.